BaseWellesley/Smart-LED-Lighting/README.md

 ## Objective

 ### Rationale
-The motivation behind this project stems from a desire to delve into IoT technology for smart systems.
+The motivation behind this project stems from a desire to delve into IoT technology for systems.
 By focusing on adaptive lighting, the project aims to investigate automated systems that can enhance energy efficiency while offering greater control.

 #### Goals
 The primary goals include: